DO YOU HAVE A BROCHURE?

 A professional arborist named Peter Jenkins wanted to share his love of trees and tree climbing with others.
 With his knowledge of rock climbing, he modified the equipment used in his work for recreational use and began telling the world about this new experience.
-In 1983, he founded the first private tree climbing school.
-Today, at the Founder's Grove in Atlanta, "Treeman" still gives climbing instruction and holds community climbing events.
+In 1983, he founded the first private tree climbing school and, along with several of his climbing friends, started to set out basic best practices.

 WHAT DOES “RECREATIONAL” MEAN?

 Edward Abbey used the term “industrial recreation” to define those uses of parks and wilderness that were consumptive and destructive to the very environment users claimed to be enjoying.
 We could further characterize industrial recreation to be leisure or sport which focuses primarily on the individual maximizing his/her own personal experience.
 You can see this in the attitude of many runners, mountain bikers, ATV’ers, and snowmobilers who speed along trails without regard for erosion, vegetation, wildlife effects, or other trail users.
 Their activities are out of pace, scale, and phase with the environment that surrounds them.
 Compare this to the solitary hiker, who generally not only causes less impact, but more fully experiences the surrounding environment to which he or she is closely aligned through pace and attitude.

 The true recreational tree climber’s focus is not on maximizing his or her own thrill-seeking experience.
 The focus is on experiencing the tree and its environment.
 By valuing the tree-climber relationship above climber “sport”, recreational tree climbers naturally care about the living partner of their recreation.
 They shun invasive devices and techniques.
 They value the natural pace of their activity and how it aligns with the pace of the forest.
 They naturally become expert in tree care and safety.